 Let people know how they will benefit from what you are offering.
 You can show them how it will be relevant to their interests with the help of metrics.
 It's also important to show how it compares to your rivals; you want to let customers know that your option is better, and it all begins with a good sales pitch.

 Identify what an ideal partner looks like for your business

 Determine what's right for your business to find the right channel partner, whether it be a retailer, independent software vendor, original equipment manufacturer, system integrator, consultant, managed service provider, value-added reseller, distributor, agency, or some combination for a successful channel partner program.

 Create a sales process focused on the customer

 You've established what value you provide to your customers and have figured out what kind of partners you want.
 But how do you make it all customer-centric while increasing sales growth?
 You need to understand each sales process step, especially once you've figured out what kind of partners you want.
 Consider it from the customer's perspective: what type of client would help me get what I want?
 On top of that, you need to build a sales process between you and your partners with aspects like a partner portal, deal registration guidelines, channel partner program guidelines, and more.

 Create partner enablement and incentive programs

 You need to enable partners to ensure they are motivated and set up for success.
 Your incentives should be strong, like offering subscription services, fees, commissions, or competitive perks.
+Your enablement material to help manage channel partners and their needs through channel partner marketing support will help drive success for the mutual parties.
 The more motivated your channel partners are to sell your products and integrate your systems, the more impactful the results will be.
 Make no mistake: your enablement and incentives won't be for everyone.
 It may take trial and error and some unsatisfied clients before you figure out what will work best for your firm.
 Above all else, remember that an enabled channel partner is a loyal partner who will stay with you as you grow.